 In the Bandimere Speedway, the fastest drivers in the world take control of the fastest cars in the world to thrill fans.
-With over 90 different events planned for the summer racing season, it no doubt attracts fans of all ages.
+With over 90 events planned for the summer racing season, it undoubtedly attracts fans of all ages.

 Address: 3051 S Rooney Road, Morrison, CO 80465.

-Well, red rocks amphitheatre an open-air venue situated alongside several of the large, towering red sandstone formations, is famous for concerts in Colorado, but you can visit and enjoy several things there even if there is no concerts or band on the stage.
+Well, Red Rocks Amphitheatre an open-air venue alongside several of the large, towering red sandstone formations, is famous for concerts in Colorado.
+Still, you can visit and enjoy several things there even if there are no concerts or bands on the stage.
 Some of the items are:

 - Dinosaur Ridge

 - Geologic Overlook Trail